top of page

 Why is massage so expensive?
 I only have $500 of insurance, I can only come x number of times this year.

-Massage therapy is not expensive.
-It's an investment in one's health, and nothing is more valuable than that.
+Massage therapy is an investment in one's health, and nothing is more valuable than that.
 Your company provided insurance is not usually adequate to provide suitable coverage for most patients to achieve wellness.
 Without realizing, many jobs are very repetitive, so even without a specific injury, you job could still be causing you pain.
 For example, many office worker actually have forearm tension, but don't report wrist pain, so working forearms would be preventative.

 Many companies do not understand the benefits of massage to employees overall well being, stress levels, and decreases in repetitive strain, and therefore they do not ensure enough coverage.